 The Company enters into multiple-deliverable arrangements that may include a combination of hardware components, related integration or other services.
 These arrangements generally do not include any performance-, cancellation-, termination- or refund-type provisions.
-Total revenue recognized under multiple-deliverable revenue arrangements was 38% and 35% of total revenues in the three months ended September 30, 2017 and 2016, respectively.
+Total revenue recognized under multiple-deliverable revenue arrangements was 37% and 38% of total revenue in the three and six months ended December 31, 2017, respectively.
+Total revenue recognized under multiple-deliverable revenue arrangements was 23% and 29% of total revenues in the three and six months ended December 31, 2016, respectively.